Model template

 The README file

 The README.md file is where we give basic information about the model.
-It reads from the metadata.json file and it will be automatically updated thanks to a GitHub Action once the Pull Request is approved.
+It reads from the metadata.yml file and it will be automatically updated thanks to a GitHub Action once the Pull Request is approved.

 Please do not modify it manually.